anurajshukla/QuizWizz/README.md

 # QuizWizz

-A React Application for hosting Quiz
+A React Application for conducting Quiz

-QuizWizz can be used by anyone to create fun quizzes and organize little competitons
+QuizWizz can be used by anyone to give fun and interesting quizzes